daveswaves/elixir_systems/README.md

 The contents of this menu has 2 states.
 If any individual orders are checked it displays the following:

 ![Image of batch actions](docs/imgs/batch_actions_selected.png)

+## Process Orders

+The process orders button is used to print order invoices.

 The text displayed on the `Process all orders` button is also dynamic (near the `Action` menu):